 The CDC’s National Intimate Partner and Sexual Violence Survey found for LGB people:

-44 percent of lesbians and 61 percent of bisexual women experience rape, physical violence, or stalking by an intimate partner, compared to 35 percent of heterosexual women
+44 percent of lesbians and 61 percent of bisexual women experience rape, physical violence, or stalking by an intimate partner, compared to 35 percent of straight women

-26 percent of gay men and 37 percent of bisexual men experience rape, physical violence, or stalking by an intimate partner, compared to 29 percent of heterosexual men
+26 percent of gay men and 37 percent of bisexual men experience rape, physical violence, or stalking by an intimate partner, compared to 29 percent of straight men

-46 percent of bisexual women have been raped, compared to 17 percent of heterosexual women and 13 percent of lesbians
+46 percent of bisexual women have been raped, compared to 17 percent of straight women and 13 percent of lesbians

-22 percent of bisexual women have been raped by an intimate partner, compared to 9 percent of heterosexual women
+22 percent of bisexual women have been raped by an intimate partner, compared to 9 percent of straight women

-40 percent of gay men and 47 percent of bisexual men have experienced sexual violence other than rape, compared to 21 percent of heterosexual men
+40 percent of gay men and 47 percent of bisexual men have experienced sexual violence other than rape, compared to 21 percent of straight men

-Within the LGBT community, transgender people and bisexual women face the most alarming rates of sexual violence.
+Within the LGBTQ community, transgender people and bisexual women face the most alarming rates of sexual violence.
 Among both of these populations, sexual violence begins early, often during childhood.

 Nearly half (48 percent) of bisexual women who are rape survivors experienced their first rape between ages 11 and 17.